gaultier/blog/index.md

 - It's only 10k lines of code and the final stripped executable is 145 Kib!

+I think my most noteworthy projects are compilers both because I tend to be attracted to that domain and also because small CLI tools are less interesting.
+Compilers for real programming languages are hard!

 ## CV

 You can find my resume [online](https://gaultier.github.io/resume/resume)